Lesson 14 – Transistors and Digital Logic#

 0 |

-A NOT gate has a single input, so there are \(2^1 = 2\) possible input combinations.
-The output is always the logical inverse of the input.
+With only one input, there are \(2^1 = 2\) rows.
+The output is always the opposite of the input.
+In Boolean notation:

 Fig. 10.
 NOT-gate (inverter) schematic symbol.